State pension deferral — is it worth waiting?

 The mechanics are simple.
 You do nothing.
 When you reach state pension age, if you do not claim, the DWP notes that you are deferring.
 You can claim at any point after your state pension age; when you do, HMRC calculates the uplift based on the total number of weeks you deferred.

-There is no longer an option to take a lump sum instead of the higher weekly amount.
-Under the old rules, long deferrals could be taken as a taxable lump sum — that option was removed for the new state pension.
+There is no longer an option for new-state-pension deferrers to take a lump sum instead of the higher weekly amount during their own lifetime.
+Under the old rules (pre-2016), long deferrals could be taken as a taxable lump sum — that option was removed for the new state pension.
+One narrow exception persists: if a spouse or civil partner who reached SPA before 6 April 2016 deferred for 12+ months and died, the survivor can elect a taxable lump sum (this is a transitional inheritance feature, not a deferral choice for new-system pensioners).

 Break-even age